-Network objects segment the network in a logical manner and can be used in security policies to add protection between the individual network segments.
-It is possible to define overlapping segments.
-Network objects are used in rules and policies to match the source and destination of traffic flows.
-They can be used in multiple rules simultaneously and do not need to be defined for every single rule.
+Network objects can be used in multiple rules simultaneously.
 This means it is possible to apply a set of rules to a group of assets without redefining the group for each rule.
 If an asset is part of several network objects, multiple policies can be layered and applied to that asset.

 Static network objects are used to group hosts and devices.
 They are used globally, meaning they are available for all rules.
-Several attributes can be used to assign devices to a network object:
+The following attributes can be used to assign devices to a static network object:

 You can define static network objects using just one or any combination of these attributes.